 The next step is matching these personas to the types of content or services they will actually get in the app.

 A use case is something that provides value to the employee or the organization.

 We’re often asked about the best use cases for an employee app.
-There are some resources that can help you to get started and will lead you to think in some interesting directions.
-But the best use cases are generally very company specific, so not only is it worth spending some time on this important step, but also to involve a broad and representative team in the process in order to get as many ideas as possible.
+There are some resources that can help you to get started and lead your thinking in some interesting directions.
+But the best use cases are generally very company specific.
+Therefore, not only is it worth spending some time on this important step, but also to involve a broad and representative team in the process in order to get as many ideas as possible.

 Bring Your Stakeholders Together (IT, HR, Finance, etc.)

-Your use cases are likely to come from different areas within your organization, and finding the ones with the greatest benefit requires teams from all parts of your organization, including HR, communications, employee health management, Finance, and IT, to collaborate in the creation of a single, shared touchpoint that all employees will enjoy and find truly beneficial.
+Your use cases are likely to come from different areas within your organization.
+Finding the ones with the greatest benefit requires teams from all parts of your organization, including HR, communications, employee health management, Finance, and IT, to collaborate in the creation of a single, shared touchpoint that all employees will enjoy and find truly beneficial.

-A joint venture between communications and other departments comes with many advantages: HR teams that have integrated employee surveys in their employee experience app report participation rates that are 50 percent higher than before.
+A joint venture between communications and other departments comes with many advantages.
+HR teams that have integrated employee surveys in their employee experience app report participation rates that are 50% higher than before.

-Here’s a very interesting statistic from an internal analysis done at Staffbase.
-When looking at our entire base of more than 300 enterprise clients, we see that in terms of active usage, those using the reach created by communications to enrich employee journeys with further app services have outperformed companies with narrow use cases by 75 percent.
+Here's a very interesting statistic from an internal analysis done at Staffbase.
+When looking at our entire base of more than 400 enterprise clients, we see that in terms of active usage, those using the reach created by communications to enrich employee journeys with further app services have outperformed companies with narrow use cases by 75%.

 Often, training simply isn’t a practical option.
 With that in mind, employee apps should require zero training for end users.
 It’s not just the cost of taking an hour or more for sometimes thousands of employees.
 Employee turnover, as well as part-time and seasonal workers, create the kind of scheduling complications that make it nearly impossible to arrange for an hour or more of training time.